 Creative Commons for Educators Certification

-Serena is the Journal Manager of the International Review of Research in Open and Distributed Learning (IRRODL) and the Coordinator Master of Education in Distance Education program thesis-track for the Centre for Distance Education at Athabasca University.
+Serena is the Journal Manager of the International Review of Research in Open and Distributed Learning (IRRODL) and the Coordinator for the Master of Education in Distance Education program thesis-track for the Centre for Distance Education at Athabasca University.
 She is an OER Research Fellow with the Open Education Group, a member of the Creative Commons Global Affiliate network, a freelance editor, and actively sits on many committees dedicated to the open movement.
 As a published author, researcher, and practiced presenter, Serena regularly attends conferences as a fellow innovator in open practices to remain current in education innovation and international open movement initiatives.

 Her research interests include copyright law, fair dealing, OER, open licensing, open access, open pedagogy, domestic and international policy, intellectual property, social justice, and innovation.
 Serena is one of the first 25 international individuals chosen by Creative Commons to complete the CC for Educators certificate, and is one of the first 12 alumni to successfully complete this program.